Nitesh-mint/FrontEnd-Development-FreeCodeCamp-/readme.md

 ## Day 8
 Learned about flexBox.
 It is a container which will allow all the other element inside it more flexible and easy to make responsive.
 To make a Flex box we need to add `display:flex` property to the container!

+## Day 9
+Learned about the fast and short flex property : `flex: grow shrink basis`.
+`justify-content:center;` on the parent container centers the child horizontally `align-self:center;` on the child element centers the child vertically!PERFECTLY CENTERED Started to learn about Grid in CSS. `grid-template-columns` and `grid-template-rows`